Resource

 What is Radon?

-Radon is a colourless, odourless and tasteless radioactive gas that can sometimes accumulate to high levels inside buildings, which, if people are exposed for a long time, can cause lung cancer.
+Radon is a colourless, odourless and tasteless radioactive gas that can sometimes accumulate to high levels inside buildings.
+If people are exposed to high levels of radon for a long time, this can have serious health effects.
+Radon is the second leading cause of lung cancer in Canada, after tobacco smoking.
 Radon enters buildings from soil through cracks in the foundation, walls or floors and gaps around cables or pipes.
 Radon levels are often highest in basements or lower levels of buildings as they are closer to the source of radon.

 What can I do?

 A testing kit is easy to use and costs about $40.
-Kits are available from BC Lung Association.
-Radon testing kits can be purchased at some hardware stores, and are available for loan at the North Vancouver District Public Library.
+Kits are available from BC Lung Association, online or by calling 1-800-665-LUNG (5864).
+Radon testing kits can also be purchased at some hardware stores, online, and are available for loan at the North Vancouver District Public Library.

 What are safe levels?